The Philosophy of Truth

 In March 2017, U.S. President Donald Trump accused his predecessor, Barack Obama, of wiretapping him.
 But, there is no evidence to support the accusation, nor many of the other statements he has made.
 Mr. Trump has taken the business of untruths to a new, very low level.

 The Washington Post keeps a running log of the president’s falsehoods.
-In late April 2019, the newspaper announced that Trump had told his 10,000th falsehood since taking office in January 2017.
+On the third anniversary of his being sworn in to office, the newspaper announced that Trump had told 16,241 falsehoods while in office.
 CNN reported on one epic outburst in October 2018 “when he traveled to Houston to hold a rally for Texas Sen. Ted Cruz (R), Trump, said 83 untrue things in a single day.
 83!”

 Facts do not cease to exist because they are ignored.